afazio/react-example-gravatar-viewer/README.md

 # react-example-gravatar-viewer

 A simple example demonstrating use of React.js, Redux, `react-router`, and `redux-immutablejs`.
 View anyone's gravatar by providing their email address.
+Check out a demo at [here](http://afaz.io/react-example-gravatar-viewer).

 # Setup